 There can be several different malfunctions that will set a misfire code.
 You can have a leaking injector.
 However, even a clogged fuel injector can cause an imbalance in a cylinder’s air fuel mixture.
 Also a vacuum leak where too much unmeasured air is entering the engine can cause a lean mixture miss.

 More often then not you’ll find a basic failure of the ignition system responsible for the problem.
-These are often related to the spark plugs, coil packs and wires.
+These are often related to the spark plugs, a failed ignition coil pack and or secondary ignition wires.

-The root cause is water intrusion around the spark plugs.
+With that said, the root cause is due to water intrusion around the spark plugs.
 On the Nissan four-cylinder engine the spark plugs fit down inside of tunnels built into the valve cover.

 I pulled the number one spark plug wire and saw the tube filled with water.
 The little check valve vent in the rubber boot that seals against the valve cover was stuck closed.